Runtime trust for healthcare AI agents

 nxthreat assembles signed receipts into evidence packs scoped to date range, tenant, agent, and FHIR resource type.
 The artifact you hand your compliance officer is the artifact they hand the regulator.

-See the HIPAA mappingEVIDENCE PACK
+See the HIPAA mappingEvidence Pack

-AI Agent Activity Attestation
+verifier includedAI Agent Activity Attestation

 - Audit Period